intoxstudio/content-aware-sidebars/readme.txt

 * Display sidebars on content from any day, month, year
 * Display sidebars in select time ranges on given days
 * Sidebar Visibility for Roles and Guests
+* Widget to use sidebars as reusable blocks
 * Duplicate Sidebars & Sidebar Conditions
 * Disable Widgets
 * Sync Sidebar Widgets on Theme Switch